sparsh0006/tg-bot-hedera/README.md

 # Hedera Telegram Bot

-A simple Telegram bot that interacts with the Hedera Agent API.
+A simple Telegram bot that interacts with the Hedera Agent.

 ## Setup